openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Detach a volume from a server.

 ``volume-update``
-  Update volume attachment.
+  Update the attachment on the server.
+Migrates the data from an attached volume to the specified available volume and swaps out the active attachment to the new volume.

 ``x509-create-cert``
-  Create x509 cert for a user in tenant.
+  **DEPRECATED** Create x509 cert for a user in tenant.

 ``x509-get-root-cert``
-  Fetch the x509 root cert.
+  **DEPRECATED** Fetch the x509 root cert.

 ``bash-completion``
   Prints all of the commands and options to